 In 2017 The Rosemary Pencil Foundation partnered with US media company WGBH in Boston.
 Design Squad is an Emmy award winning television series on PBS with curriculum for classroom activities.The emphasis is on design and engineering with a focus on going green.
 With aid from CITW, local teachers in Malawi were trained on the curriculum.
 The fun-packed activities enforce critical thinking and problem solving as the kids invent and develop ideas and devices that help to improve their own lives.The older group of secondary school students was working on the Wind Power Challenge while a younger group of primary school students was lackling the Flight Test Challenge.

-We launched a Creative Writing Prize in 2019 and received 75 entries this first year.
-The essay writing competition for secondary school students is to encourage a greater fluency in reading and writing in English.
+We launched a Creative Writing Prize in 2019 and received entries from students at five schools - boarding and day schools.
+The essay writing competition for secondary school students is to encourage greater fluency in reading and writing in English.

-Children in the Wilderness helped organize the running of the program.
-The first round of judging was supervised by Mr Chipuzga of Mzuzu University and then a final round of judging took place with a team of jurors in the USA as well as three local judges in Malawi.
+Children in the Wilderness was instrumental in organizing the running of the program.
+The first round of judging was supervised by Mr Chipuzga of Mzuzu University and a final round of judging took place with a team of jurors in the USA as well as three local judges in Malawi.

-We will refine the rules and regulations slightly for next year’s competition and hope to attract even more essays from secondary school students.
+We will refine the rules and regulations slightly for the next competition and hope to attract even more essays.

 Copyright © 2022 Rosemary Pencil Foundation - All Rights Reserved.